esyrovatka/FitnessTracker/README.md

 Create .env file

-In folder cliet and server need create .env file (you can see an example in .env.example file).
+In folder client and server need create .env file (you can see an example in .env.example file).

 ### Step 2

-You need to install and connect the MongoDB to the server See [mongodb download](https://www.mongodb.com/try/download) for more information.
+You need to install and connect the MongoDB to the server.

+See [mongodb download](https://www.mongodb.com/try/download) for more information.

 ### Step 3